bogdanlungu/meteor-deploy-mup/readme.md

 Deploy a Meteor application with MUP.
-You can find MUP package here: https://github.com/arunoda/meteor-up In this repository is included the configuration file for deploying myNotes application from http://mynotes.work
+<br>You can find MUP package here: https://github.com/arunoda/meteor-up
+<br>In this repository is included the configuration file for deploying myNotes application from http://mynotes.work